ThmsLiang/USCRecApp_public/README.md

 <img src="https://github.com/ThmsLiang/USCRecApp/blob/main/screenshots/image-20220427184426008.png" width="140" height="300" /><img src="https://github.com/ThmsLiang/USCRecApp/blob/main/screenshots/image-20220427184507432.png" width="140" height="300" /><img src="https://github.com/ThmsLiang/USCRecApp/blob/main/screenshots/image-20220427184550417.png" width="140" height="300" />

-## Release News
+## Release News and Changes Since Project 2.4 !!!!

+We now have a new feature, the use will be notified through a system notification for their upcoming appointments.
+(Not the email notification for the users in the waiting list, which has been implemented in Project 2.4.)
+The user can navigate to notification settings through the gear button on the Google map page, and they are able modify how long before the appointment they receive a notification.
+And they will be notified according to the time they set.

+We also made great UI changes to the timeslot detail page.
+Now the page fits the overall theme of the app and show our trojan pride.
+This page is now prettier, more usable, and more user-friendly.

+We also constructed this detailed in-depth readme file in this sprint, not only to make this project looks more professional, but also to get users started with our product.

+More timeslots were added to each of the recreation centers.
+And since we are using firebase cloud database, updating the timeslot information is very easy through the firebase console.
+This guarantees the usability and ease of maintenance of our app.

+By clicking on compass button on the Google map page, the app now will lead the user to their location.

+At last, we now use Tommy Trojan for the app icon!

-The "locate me" functionality only works on a local device.
+Note: The "locate me" functionality only works on a local device.
 If you click on the button on an emulator, it will always lead you to Google's head quarter instead of your location.

 ## Description